UAlberta-NLP/KinshipAutoLex/README.md

 >
 > The output of this code is a ".txt" file in the "Results" folder.
 >
-> This code requires one additional package other than default packages, googletrans==3.1.0a0
+> This code requires one additional package other than the default packages, googletrans==3.1.0a0
 >
 > This file takes 3 arguments.
 >